dojo/docs/dojo/declare.rst

 The method accepts up to two arguments:

 * Optional name of the method to call.
 If it is specified it must match the name of the caller.
-Generally it should be specified when calling this method from an un-annotated method (the same rule as for `inherited()`_).
+Generally it must be specified when calling this method from an un-annotated method (the same rule as for `inherited()`_).
 * ``arguments`` - literally ``arguments`` pseudo-variable, which is used for introspection.

 The result is a superclass method or ``undefined``, if it was not found.
 You can use the result as you wish.
 The most useful case is to pass it to some other function, which cannot use `inherited()`_ directly for some reasons.